sofia-hq/sofia/README.md

 - **Persona-driven**: Easily set the agent's persona for consistent, branded responses.
 - **Tool integration**: Register Python functions as tools for the agent to call.
 - **Package-based tools**: Reference Python package functions directly using `package_name:function` syntax.
+- **External tool support**: Load CrewAI or LangChain tools, or any Python package function via configuration.
 - **Auto tool documentation**: Tool descriptions and parameter documentation are automatically generated from docstrings.
 - **YAML or Python config**: Configure agents via code or declarative YAML.
 - **Step-level answer models**: Specify an `answer_model` for any step to receive structured (JSON/object) responses.